-Council wants to reiterate its opposition to the appointment of the LEC and advise that utilising the Independent Planning Commission (IPC) or other non-judicial body is the preferred approach by Council in processing appeals.
-Council believes that the current process where in which appeals made by private proponents go to a Rezoning Review and are currently determined by the relevant District or Regional Panel/appeals made by Council in the form of a gateway review are heard by the Independent Planning Commission is a more effective process than any potential future LEC process.
+SSROC wants to advise that utilising the Independent Planning Commission (IPC) or other nonjudicial body is the preferred approach in processing appeals and reiterate its opposition to the appointment of the LEC.
+SSROC considers that the current process where in which appeals made by private proponents go to a Rezoning Review and are currently determined by the relevant District or Regional Panel/appeals made by Council in the form of a gateway review are heard by the Independent Planning Commission is a more effective process than any potential future LEC process.